-T. 01970 636688 E. info@wlbp.co.uk www.wlbp.co.uk
+T. 020 7630 3320 E. memberhelp@redtractor.org.uk www.redtractorassurance.org.uk

 BUILDING TRUST AND ADVANCING BRITISH AGRICULTURE FOR OVER TWO DECADES

 In the wake of damaging food scares, Red Tractor was founded with a clear mission to rebuild public trust in the food produced by British farmers.